-This drop leaf table, with a 42-inch diameter, is the perfect dining table for small spaces — drop one side to position the table against a wall, further reducing the space it takes up.
-On top of apartment-friendly dimensions, the Dublin Round table is made of solid wood and is available in two finishes.
+This drop leaf table is the perfect dining table for small spaces — drop one side to position the table against a wall, further reducing the space it takes up.
+Talk about apartment-friendly.

-For a farmhouse-inspired dining room, there are few tables better (in both appearance and price point) than this piece from Target's Saracina Home collection.
-The distressed top compliments the dark base for a rustic, woodsy look.
-And a major bonus: The "solid pine wood top is responsibly harvested from renewable forests," so you can feel good about your home's newest addition.
+For a farmhouse-inspired dining room, there are few tables better (in both appearance and price point) than this piece from Walmart.
+The distressed top compliments the weathered base for a rustic, woodsy look.

 This apartment-friendly table from World Market is modern, the perfect addition to a stylish studio or downtown loft.
 While it seats up to four, it only takes up minimal space.
 To soften the harshness of the metal, add a neutral, plush rug below.

-Amazon's choice for "midcentury dining table," this compact natural-finish table would look amazing in an eat-in kitchen or sunroom.
-Complete the look with these modern fabric dining chairs with over 800 glowing reviews by shoppers.
+An Amazon's Choice find with a 4.5-star rating, this compact natural-finish table would look amazing in an eat-in kitchen or sunroom.

-If your taste sometimes leans maximalist, consider this eye-catching table from Target's Threshold collection.
-The legs, painted in Pale Blue, are bright, adding a pop of color to the space, while the clean, natural wood top mellows the table out.
+If your taste sometimes leans maximalist, consider this eye-catching table from Target.
+The legs, painted in pale blue, are bright, adding a pop of color to the space, while the clean, natural wood table top mellows the table out.
 Go full maximalist with a patterned table runner and mismatched chairs, or allow the legs to be the sole, stand-out color by pairing with a neutral dining set and rug.

-While $300 might not get you the elegant, eight-seat marble table of our luxurious dreams, it can get you this stylish marble high-top from Wayfair.
-The faux granite veneers paired with the clean lines of the base create a modern appearance, while the height of the table — 36 inches — can add depth to a room with otherwise short pieces.
+While $300 might not get you the elegant, eight-seat marble table of our luxurious dreams, it can get you this stylish faux marble high-top from Wayfair.
+The faux granite veneers paired with the clean lines of the base create a modern appearance, while the height of the table — 36 inches — adds depth to the room and allows for chic barstools.